MicrosoftDocs/cpp-docs/docs/ide/include-cleanup-overview.md

 ## Add transitively used headers

-It might be surprising that both `stdlib.h` and `iostream` are dimmed.
+It might be surprising that both `stdlib.h` and `iostream` were dimmed.
 The reason that `stdlib.h` is dimmed is because it isn't used in this file.
-Because `stdlib.h` includes `<limits.h>`, which defines `CHAR_BIT`, the code compiles.
+But because `stdlib.h` includes `<limits.h>`, which defines `CHAR_BIT`, the code compiles.
 But we are getting `limits.h` indirectly through `stdlib.h`.
-The situation we really want is to not include `stdlib.h` because the compiler is just processing a bunch of stuff we don't need, but we do want to include `limits.h` because we are using that.
+The situation we really want is to not include `stdlib.h` because the compiler is just processing extra stuff we don't need, but we do want to include `limits.h` because we are using that.
 The `#include` cleanup tool can help with this.

 Hover your cursor over the dimmed `#include <stdlib.h>` to bring up the quick action lightbulb.
 Click the lightbulb (or choose the **Show potential fixes** link) and choose **Add all transitively used and remove all unused #includes**:

 :::image type="content" source="media/include-cleanup-add-transitively-used.png" alt-text="Three refactoring options are shown: Remove # include stdlib.h, remove all unused includes, and Add all transitively used and remove all unused # includes.":::

-This removes unused headers and adds any headers that are being used because they are indirectly included by other header files.
+This removes unused headers and adds any used headers that are indirectly included by other header files.
 In this case, `#include <limits.h>` is added because `CHAR_BIT` is defined in that header.
 And `stdlib.h` is removed because we aren't using anything from it.
 The result is:

 ```cpp
 #include <limits.h>